hanimao/devOps-notes-/Terraform.md

 3. Plan - What your code is trying to do for ex the resources you're trying to create.

 Tips
-1. When you are implementing IaC it is important to know the implication of your code in a production environment.
+1. When you are configuring IaC it is important to know the implication of your code in a production environment.
 2. Testing and Validating your terraform plan.
 Don't want to break anything or deleting important resources.
+Make it aligns with what you are trying to deploy.
 3. Start small with an MVP (minimum viable product) then iterate.
-Configuring the resources,
+Configuring the resources, that you need in order to deploy it into the cloud.
+4. Then you could iterate.
+Maybe implementing variables, turning your code into a terraform module.
+5. Implement dry software engineering principle.
+Dry means do not repeat yourself.
+6. Important when it comes to Terraform, with terraform you have modules, things that can be used as templates